Joana Young Photography * Joana Young Unlimited

 All fine and dandy for most of us who CAN see and appreciate natureand photography 'visually', but can we apply Fibonacci, the rule of thirds, golden mean, etc, in things we cannot see, as in poetry?

-Think of how much less beauty there would be,
+Think of how much less beauty there would be,for the ones who cannot see,without prose and poetry.

 Can we apply these rules to the verses, the meter, the rhymes, the rythm, the melody of limericks, sonnets, haikus, ballads, odes, and elegies.